2018-2022 Reconciliation Action Plan

 Significant numbers of corporate, government and non-government organisations have RAPs in nearly every town and city.
-Most communities have a local branch of one (or more) of the big four banks, a post office, one of Wesfarmers' retail outlets or a Telstra operations centre.
-Some have a Mission Australia or Life Without Barriers office.
 As more and more councils and various organisations and businesses develop RAPs, the potential to collaborate with local Aboriginal and Torres Strait Islander communities, organisations and service providers will be realised.
 All it takes is local leadership!

 The RAP program turns "good intentions into action" by encouraging and supporting organisations, large and small, to engage within their sphere of influence in the national effort to close the 17-year gap in life expectancy between Aboriginal and Torres Strait Islander peoples and their fellow Australians.